ServiceStackApps/Chat-React/README.md

 });
 ```

-> Whilst this does save boilerplate, it's less explicit than declaring which specific actions your Component is listening to, and has the potential for accidental naming clashes in larger apps.
+> Whilst this does save boilerplate, it's less explicit than declaring which specific actions your Component listens to, with the potential for accidental naming clashes in larger apps.

 ### [Flux](http://facebook.github.io/flux/docs/overview.html) vs [Reflux](https://github.com/spoike/refluxjs)

-Earlier we introduced [Flux](http://facebook.github.io/flux/docs/overview.html) - Facebook's guidance for designing large React apps by adopting a unidirectional data flow architecture in favor over a traditional MVC pattern.
+Earlier we introduced [Flux](http://facebook.github.io/flux/docs/overview.html) - Facebook's guidance for designing large React apps by adopting a unidirectional data flow architecture in favor of a traditional MVC pattern.
 Whilst Flux is primarily meant to serve as an architectural pattern, Facebook also provide implementations for Flux concepts in the [Flux repo](https://github.com/facebook/flux) and reference [TodoMVC](https://github.com/facebook/flux/tree/master/examples/flux-todomvc) application.

-Facebook also provides the diagram below to help illustrate the structure and data flow of a Flux application and how its different concepts fit together:
+They also provide the diagram below to help illustrate the structure and data flow of a Flux application and how its different concepts fit together:

 ![Flux Architecture Diagram](https://raw.githubusercontent.com/facebook/flux/master/docs/img/flux-diagram-white-background.png).

 In contrast to React's small and beautifully simple, purpose-specific API, Flux introduces a lot of concepts, boilerplate, moving pieces and indirection for relatively little value.
-Whilst the primary [Actions](http://facebook.github.io/react/blog/2014/07/30/flux-actions-and-the-dispatcher.html) and Stores concepts in Flux are sound, the implementation in [Flux TodoMVC](https://github.com/facebook/flux/tree/master/examples/flux-todomvc) wont be winning any awards for simplicity, code-size, clarity or readability.
+Whilst the primary [Actions](http://facebook.github.io/react/blog/2014/07/30/flux-actions-and-the-dispatcher.html) and **Stores** concepts in Flux are sound, the implementation in [Flux TodoMVC](https://github.com/facebook/flux/tree/master/examples/flux-todomvc) wont be winning any awards for simplicity, code-size, clarity or readability.

-Luckily Flux is an optional external library and React has a thriving community who are able to step in with more elegant solutions, one of the standouts in this area is [Reflux](https://github.com/spoike/refluxjs), a simpler re-imagination of flux architecture that is streamlined down to just:
+Luckily Flux is an optional external library and React has a thriving community who are able to step in with more elegant solutions, one of the standouts in this area is [Reflux](https://github.com/spoike/refluxjs), a simpler re-imagination of the Flux architecture that's streamlined down to just:

 ![Flux Architecture Diagram](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/chat-react/reflux-diagram.png).

 Simply, **Components** listen to **Store** events to get notified when their state has changed and can invoke **Actions** which **Stores** (and anything else) can listen and react to.

 Reflux also includes a number of convenience API's to reduce the boilerplate required when hooking the different pieces together.
-More info about the inspiration, benefits and differences of Reflux vs Flux can be found in the useful posts below:
+More information about the inspiration, benefits and differences of **Reflux vs Flux** can be found in the informative posts below:

  - [React.js architecture - Flux VS Reflux](http://blog.krawaller.se/posts/react-js-architecture-flux-vs-reflux/)
  - [http://blog.krawaller.se/posts/reflux-refinement/](Reflux refinement)